Global education non-profit headquartered in Massachusetts

 In addition to the multi-system integration, LABUR created a successful roadmap for the non-profit, including documenting their protocols and creating a continuing learning and development program based on findings made possible for the integration of all of their data.

-Our domain expertise spans industries and crosses functionalities within the enterprise.
+Our expertise spans industries and crosses functionalities within the enterprise.

-The breadth of our industry experience runs deep, but our approach is targeted.
-We apply relevant best practices and tactical experience without compromising the unique circumstances of each company and project.
+The breadth of our experience runs deep, but our approach is targeted.
+We apply relevant best practices and tactical experience without compromising the unique circumstances of each client and each engagement.